Today's Mortgage Rates in Oregon (October 2024)

 INTEREST RATE VS. APR: WHAT'S THE DIFFERENCE?

-The interest rate on a mortgage is what you pay each year to borrow money from a lender.
-In Oregon, the average mortgage interest rate for a 30-year fixed loan is currently 5.88%.
+The interest rate on a mortgage is what you pay yearly to borrow money from a lender.
+Oregon's average interest rate for a 30-year fixed loan is currently 6.61%.

-The APR stands for annual percentage rate, which includes the interest rate plus other costs like mortgage points and fees.
-Oregon’s average APR for a 30-year fixed mortgage is at 5.95%, giving you a clearer picture of the yearly expense tied to your loan.
+The APR (annual percentage rate) includes the interest rate plus other costs like mortgage points and fees.
+Oregon’s average APR for a 30-year fixed mortgage is 6.69%, giving you a clearer picture of your loan's yearly expenses.

 Current Mortgage Rates in Oregon by Credit Score

-In Oregon, if your credit score is a strong 740 or higher and you're making a down payment between 5% and 20%, the average APR for a 30-year fixed mortgage stands at 6.55%.
-With a credit score below 680, that rate increases to an average APR of 7.33%.
+In Oregon, if your credit score is 740 or higher and you're making a down payment between 5% and 20%, the average APR for a 30-year fixed mortgage is 7.05%.
+With a credit score below 680, the rate increases to 7.82%.

-Your credit score and down payment size directly impact the mortgage rates you qualify for in Oregon.
-Our interactive table can show you the rates you might get based on your specific financial situation; just input your credit score and down payment amount to see for yourself.
+Your credit score and down payment size affect the mortgage rates you qualify for.
+The table below shows the rates you may get based on your credit score and down payment.

 Data filtered by:Results filtered by: